New World Translation

 The New World Translation of the Holy Scriptures (NWT, also simply NW) is a translation of the Bible published by the Watch Tower Bible and Tract Society; it is used and distributed by Jehovah's Witnesses.
-The New Testament portion was released first in 1950 as the New World Translation of the Christian Greek Scriptures, with the complete New World Translation of the Bible released in 1961.
+The New Testament portion was released in 1950 as the New World Translation of the Christian Greek Scriptures, with the first revised edition of the complete New World Translation of the Holy Scriptures released in 1961.

 It is not the first Bible to be published by the Watch Tower Society, but it is its first translation into English.
-Commentators have noted that scholarly effort went into producing the translation but many have described it as "biased".
+Commentators have noted that scholarly effort went into producing the translation, but many have described it as biased.

 History

 Until the release of the New World Translation, Jehovah's Witnesses in English-speaking countries primarily used the King James Version.
 According to the publishers, one of the main reasons for producing a new translation was that most Bible versions in common use, including the Authorized Version (King James), employed archaic language.
 The stated intention was to produce a fresh translation, free of archaisms.
 Additionally, over the centuries since the King James Version was produced, more copies of earlier manuscripts of the original texts in the Hebrew and Greek languages had become available.
 According to the publishers, better manuscript evidence had made it possible to determine with greater accuracy what the original writers intended, particularly in more obscure passages, allowing linguists to better understand certain aspects of the original languages.